dashton82/FakeScript/README.md

 ### Database Projects
 Database projects can have the .dacpac files created, providing you have publish profile with the format Database.Publish.xml and the project name is *.Database.
 You also should make sure in your build configuration for the solution that this is not built as part of a Release build.

-### Assemby Versioning
+### Assembly Versioning
 Assembly versioning will work on your chosen CI - this should use the format buildVersion number and follow semantic versioning.
 You can then override the Major and Minor values through Environment Variables, BUILD_MAJORNUMBER and BUILD_MINORNUMBER.
+Alternatively, if your CI build number is already dot-formatted (Major.Minor.Patch) this will be used for assembly and nuget versioning instead.

 ### Zipping
 A zip file can be created of the compiled website, version number will be the same as mentioned above.
 To do this call
 ```
 RunBuild.bat "Release" "Zip Compiled Source"
 ```